A topic from the subject of Organic Chemistry in Chemistry.

 1. In a test tube, dissolve 0.1 g of 2-bromobutane in 1 mL of ethanol.

-2. Add 0.2 mL of 1 M sodium hydroxide solution to the test tube.
+2. Add 0.2 mL of 1 M sodium hydroxide solution to the test tube using a clean syringe or pipette.

-3. Shake the test tube vigorously for 2 minutes.
+3. Stopper the test tube and shake vigorously for 2 minutes.
+Alternatively, vortex the mixture.

-5. Spot the reaction mixture onto the line.
+5. Carefully spot a small amount of the reaction mixture onto the pencil line.

 Observations:

-• The spot on the chromatography paper will separate into two spots.
+• The spot on the chromatography paper will separate into two spots, ideally.
+One corresponding to 2-butanol and the other to unreacted 2-bromobutane.

-• Using a clean syringe to add reagents and remove aliquots.
+• Use a clean syringe or pipette to add reagents and remove aliquots to avoid contamination.

-• Vortexing or shaking the reaction mixture to ensure thorough mixing.
+• Vortexing or shaking the reaction mixture ensures thorough mixing.

-• Developing the chromatography paper in a closed chamber to prevent evaporation.
+• Developing the chromatography paper in a closed chamber prevents evaporation and ensures even development.

 Significance:

-This experiment provides evidence for the SN2 reaction mechanism, which is a nucleophilic substitution reaction that proceeds through a one-step process.
-The stereochemistry of the products also confirms the SN2 mechanism, as the reaction proceeds with inversion of configuration at the reaction center.
+This experiment demonstrates the SN2 reaction mechanism, a nucleophilic substitution reaction proceeding through a concerted one-step process.
+The stereochemistry of the product (inversion of configuration at the chiral center) confirms the SN2 mechanism.
+The chromatography helps to determine the extent of reaction and the product purity.

 Share on: